nagydani/seedling/seed/README.md

  * `cr` outputs a line ending of the underlying platform.
  * `type` outputs a zero-terminated string popping the reference from the data stack.
- * `write` outputs a given number of bytes.
+ * `write` outputs a given number of bytes from the heap.
 Expects a reference to the first byte and the number of bytes on the data stack.
 Places the bytes actually written onto the data stack.

 All of the above always succeeds.